landaire/O7/docs/INSTALLATION.md

 At the time of writing this looks something like `World of Warships\bin\3052606`.
 If you have no mods installed you'll probably have to create the following subdirectories: `res_mods\banks\mods`.
 The full path you're extracting the zip to should look like `World of Warships\bin\3052606\res_mods\banks\mods`.
 Once extracted the `mods` directory should have an `O7` directory with a bunch of audio files in it.

 The current version of the game is represented by the `3052606` in the above path.
-If an update is pushed out for the game you will need to move the mod
+When a new version of the game is released this number will change and the sound mod will stop working.
+To fix this you will need to repeat the above steps for the latest version of the game (or move the old mod directory to the version directory).

 ## Finding the WoWs install directory